 A Review of Selective Estrogen Receptor Modulators and their Potential for Transfeminine Hormone Therapy

-As with my other posts this one was borne out of a personal need to understand.
-Like many transfeminine non-binary individuals my desired HRT outcome is a minimization of breast development with effective feminization elsewhere.
-From Aly W.’s excellent resource on non-binary hormone therapy came my knowledge of raloxifene and a desire to fully understand as precisely as possible its actions.
-I hope this post is illuminative to others undergoing similar experiences and that together we can build an even greater understanding in creating ourselves.
+As with my other articles, this one was borne out of a personal need to understand.
+Like many transfeminine non-binary individuals, my desired gender-affirming hormone therapy (GAHT) outcome is a minimization of breast development with effective feminization elsewhere.
+From Aly’s excellent resource on non-binary hormone therapy (Aly, 2019) came my knowledge of raloxifene and a desire to fully understand as precisely as possible its actions.
+I hope this article is illuminative to others undergoing similar experiences and that together we can build an even greater understanding in creating ourselves.

-I encourage everyone that wishes a deeper understanding to read the sections below and for those that desire more knowledge to read the supplemental materials provided.
+I encourage everyone that wishes a deeper understanding to read the sections below and for those that desire more knowledge to read the supplement page provided.

-The main SERM up for consideration for transgender HRT is raloxifene as of the two widely available, generic SERMs, it has the best safety profile and most relevant research.
+The main SERM up for consideration for transgender GAHT is raloxifene as of the two widely available, generic SERMs, it has the best safety profile and most relevant research.

 A TSEC of estradiol and raloxifene may warrant further study for transfeminine individuals.
 The reasons for discontinuation of research of combined estradiol and raloxifene were due to endometrial thickening and as transfeminine individuals (intersex individuals excepted) do not have an endometrium this is not a cause for concern.

-That being said, they are an exciting frontier in the area of non-binary transfeminine hormone replacement therapy.
+That being said, they are an exciting frontier in the area of non-binary transfeminine gender-affirming hormone therapy (GAHT).

-While many people that begin a path of MtF hormone replacement therapy do so with the desire to fully develop breasts there exists a sizable number of people, many on the non-binary transfeminine spectrum who wish to medically feminize themselves with little breast development.
-Because of this, raloxifene, a selective estrogen receptor modulator (SERM) has become talked about as a potential way to achieve this.
-A second generation SERM, it was developed to prevent and treat breast cancer and (in the US) prevent osteoporosis.
-In this post I will review the estrogen receptor, the mechanism of action of SERMs and how they work in various relevant tissues as well as discuss a few tissue selective estrogen complexes (TSEC) that may be of interest.
+While many people that begin a path of transfeminine GAHT do so with the desire to fully develop breasts there exists a sizable number of people, many on the non-binary transfeminine spectrum who wish to medically feminize themselves with little breast development.
+Because of this, raloxifene, a selective estrogen receptor modulator (SERM), has become talked about as a potential way to achieve this.
+A second-generation SERM, it was developed to prevent and treat breast cancer and (in the U.S.) prevent osteoporosis.
+In this article, I will review the estrogen receptor, the mechanism of action of SERMs and how they work in various relevant tissues, as well as discuss a few tissue-selective estrogen complexes (TSEC) that may be of interest.

-For an extremely in-depth review of the estrogen receptors, how they form and the compounds that bind to them I recommend Structure-function relationship of estrogen receptor alpha and beta: impact on human health.
+For an extremely in-depth review of the estrogen receptors, how they form, and the compounds that bind to them, I recommend Ascenzi, Bocedi, & Marino (2006).